sfc-gh-praj/app-app-communication/README.md

 #### Viewing Specific User Info
 ![Streamlit_UI](app_app_comm/SpecificUser.png)

-- Checking the source app container logs to track the logging information about the call being made from the source app
+- Checking the source app container logs to track the logging information about the call being made from the destination app
 ```sql
 SELECT value AS log_line
 FROM TABLE(